-The nine Faculty Senate Divisions are the W. Frank Barton School of Business; College of Applied Studies the Colleges of Education, Engineering, Fine Arts, and Health Professions; the divisions of Humanities, Math/Natural Sciences, and Social Sciences in the Fairmount College of Liberal Arts and Sciences; and the University Libraries.
+The nine Faculty Senate Divisions are the W. Frank Barton School of Business; the Colleges of Applied Studies, Engineering, Fine Arts, and Health Professions; the divisions of Humanities, Math/Natural Sciences, and Social Sciences in the Fairmount College of Liberal Arts and Sciences; and the University Libraries.